thndrbrrr/pragnastic/docs/README-server-freebsd.md

 pkg install oksh
 ```

+The `oksh` package in FreeBSD is an implementation of the OpenBSD Korn shell.
+Since PragNAStic was originally conceived for OpenBSD, rather than rewriting the scripts to work with the different shell, using the `oksh` package allows the scripts to continue running on FreeBSD with minimal modification.
+This is because oksh is an implementation of the OpenBSD Korn shell, which is similar enough to the original shell used in the scripts to maintain compatibility.

 ## Mail setup

 PragNAStic sends notifications when things misbehave.
 On FreeBSD the scripts use `msmtp` rather than `sendmail`, because `msmtp` is much simpler to use and configure.